 Though 5 gallons of water per minute is ideal for most wells, several factors can impact the rate at which a well produces water.
 Things that can affect the speed of a well refilling include whether or not there is nearby farmland, the condition of the well, and its location.

-A well can last from 20 to 30 years.
 Several factors play a role in how long a well lasts: sediment and mineral buildup, the pump quality, and weather conditions.
+However, on average, wells usually last around 20 to 30 years.

-If a well runs out of water prematurely, it is typically due to a pump issue.
+If a well runs out of water prematurely, it’s typically due to a pump issue.
 Signs of a well drying up include a change in the taste of water, murky water quality, and sputtering faucets.